tiayyba/CYT180_Lab9/index.md

 ### **Report Submission Notes**
 Your report should be:
-- 1–2 pages
+- 3-4 pages
-- Professional and clearly organized
+- Professional and clearly organized in sections in the correct order.
 - Written in complete sentences
 - Supported with screenshots or tables where helpful